Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Ready for the practical part?
 Here are proven strategies to bring more passion into your intimate life.
 Remember, not every tip will work for every couple.
 Pick what feels right for you and your partner.

-1. Slow Down and Be Present
+1. Slow Down and Be Fully Present

 One of the biggest passion killers is rushing.
 When you hurry through intimacy, you miss the connection that makes sex feel passionate.
 Try the opposite approach by slowing everything down.